dkebler/server-backup-scripts/readme.md

 There is an install script makes links to the library scripts and the cron job where they need to be in order to execute.

+The prerequisites are

+1. http://duplicity.nongnu.org/uplicity  (try the ppa install)

+2. AWS-CLI

-The prerequsites are installing duplicity backup and aws-cli on the server where you will put these scripts.
+on the server where you will put these scripts.

 TODO: